rasoulbsd/icbc-driving-license-appointment-booker/README.md

 -   ✅ Bot deletes old messages and sends new updates only when needed.

+-   ✅ Dual-mode operation: Debug mode (always send new messages) and Production mode (update only when changes detected).

 -   ✅ Dockerized for easy deployment.

 -   ✅ Backend is private and only accessible inside Docker.